 “I was alive”

 Walter White from Breaking Bad famously said – “I was alive”.
-What essentially drove him to create that Drug Empire was entrepreneurship, that excitement of feeling alive — not family, social responsibility etc. Being alive seems to be a lot about being in touch with reality, sort of being plugged in.
+What essentially drove him to create that Drug Empire was entrepreneurship, that excitement of feeling alive.
+It was not about providing for family, or for the progeny etc. Being alive seems to be a lot about being in touch with reality, sort of being plugged in.
 That constant awareness to gauge the situation and to adapt plans accordingly.
 In a way, being alive is also a lot about being human.
 What separates us from animals, at least most of us, is that ability to not just instinctively react, but instead use real cognition.

-Riding is also a lot about being alive, and probably more about staying alive too.
-For starters you are always in touch with the environment.
-There are no seat belts or air bags separating rider from reality.
-You got to be aware, of the guy in his truck and the mom in her van, busy sifting through their critical Facebook posts.
+Even though at a more basic level, riding motorcycle is also a lot about being alive, and probably more about staying alive too.
+For starters you are always in touch with the realities of the environment.
+You’re expected to be responsible for your own safety.
+You’re not protected by the collective, their seat belts or air bags.
+You have to be aware of the guy in his truck and the mom in her van, busy sifting through their critical Facebook posts.
 You need to simply adapt your path to steer clear of them, or any other potential threats, social media driven or otherwise.
 But the flip side is, when you are riding, all the other travails melt away.
 So plugged in to that sublime present, there are no cognitive resources to think about that uncertain future, or that disappointing past.
-In that sense, you are alive, but probably in a totally different context I guess.
+In that sense, you feel alive, but in a totally different manner I guess.